The Adventures of Sherlock Holmes

 Twelve stories, approx. 94,000 words

-Arthur Wontner, right, is Holmes in five films of the 1930s, with Ian Fleming as Watson in four of them.
+Arthur Wontner, right, is Holmes in five 1930s films, four times with Ian Fleming as Watson.

 Iconic Sherlock